FX-Wood/Domblenon/my-process.md

 Hopefully by constructing this function I can apply the same structure to other selectors.
 Having a generalized function for this would be really useful.

+## Day 6
+Game is stable, as far as I can tell.
+No errors in limited testing.
+All cards seem to behave as expected.
+Missions for today:
+  1. make one test
+  2. implement 'Remodel'
+  3. use remodel as template for supplySelector
+  4. Using supply selector, implement:
+     - implement 'Artisan'
+     - implement 'Workshop'
+     - implement 'Mine'
+  5. implement 'Council Room'
+  6. implement 'Throne Room'
+  7. if there is time:
+     - implement 'Sentry'

+Tomorrow I will double-check requirements and start work on the presentation for Monday.